xiaozhikang0916/kcmodmanager/README.md

             -- modified_file.png
 ```

-You can get an example zip file in [./instruction/example.zip](./instruction/example.zip)
+You can get an example mod package in [./instruction/example](./instruction/example)

 ## How to use

 Open this app, complete the setting window if it is first time to start.

-* Path to your mod zip files
+* Path to your mod package directories
 * Path to your local game cache
 > `kcs2` should located in the root of your local game cache
 * Output format of resource files